-Expiry date for leave to remain as a stateless person
+Expiry date for leave

-The leave to remain might have an expiry date.
-If the person makes an application to extend or change their leave before it expires, and that application is not decided before the expiry date, then immigration law dictates that they carry on being treated as a person with leave to remain as a stateless person while they wait for a decision to be made (and if their application is refused, then also while they wait for an appeal or administrative review of the decision).
-They count as a 'person with leave to remain as a stateless person' for fee assessment purposes during all of that time.
+The leave might have an expiry date.
+If the person makes an application to extend or change their leave before it expires, and that application is not decided before the expiry date, then immigration law dictates that they carry on being treated as a person with the old leave while they wait for a decision to be made (and if their application is refused, then also while they wait for an appeal or administrative review of the decision).
+They count as a person with the old type of leave for fee assessment purposes during all of that time.